janabimustafa/IDB/README.md

 # IDB
-A software engineering project that provides an API for Rocket League
+A software engineering project that provides an API for Rocket League, and a GUI for the data